awsdocs/amazon-rds-user-guide/doc_source/USER_MariaDB.Replication.ReadReplicas.md

 ## Monitoring MariaDB read replicas<a name="USER_MariaDB.Replication.ReadReplicas.Monitor"></a>

 For MariaDB read replicas, you can monitor replication lag in Amazon CloudWatch by viewing the Amazon RDS `ReplicaLag` metric\.
-The `ReplicaLag` metric reports the value of the `Seconds_Behind_Master` field of the `SHOW SLAVE STATUS` command\.
+The `ReplicaLag` metric reports the value of the `Seconds_Behind_Master` field of the `SHOW REPLICA STATUS` command\.

+**Note**
+Previous versions of MariaDB used `SHOW SLAVE STATUS` instead of `SHOW REPLICA STATUS`\.
+If you are using a MariaDB version before 10\.5, then use `SHOW SLAVE STATUS`\.

 Common causes for replication lag for MariaDB are the following:
 + A network outage\.